ruiqi-zhong/llm_explain/README.md

 # Scalable Understanding of Datasets and Models with the Help of Large Language Models

+I made a video tutorial on this topic [here](https://youtu.be/TEwUkr9n1s8).

+I wrote a thesis on this research direction, and you can see it [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2025/EECS-2025-78.pdf).

-I will make a video tutorial on this topic; stay tuned.
-This is the library and notebooks to help the audience understand my tutorial.
+This is the library and notebooks to help the audience understand the section 1 of my tutorial.

 ## Installation